ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

     protection_synflood_rate: 200
     ~~~

-    Notice that, in my case, I chose to stick with the default values for `protection_synflood_burst` and `protection_synflood_rate`.
+    See that, in my case, I chose to stick with the default values for `protection_synflood_burst` and `protection_synflood_rate`.

 3. The Proxmox VE documentation does not say if the changes in the `host.fw` file are automatically applied after saving them.
 Just reboot your PVE node to be sure.

 ## Firewall logging

 If you've configured your firewall as I've showed you before, now you have its log enabled at the node level.
-You can see it in the PVE web console, at the `Firewall > Log` view of your `pve` node.
+You can see it in the PVE web console, at the `Firewall > Log` view of your `pve` node:

 ![PVE node firewall log view](images/g014/pve_node_firewall_log_view.webp "PVE node firewall log view")